Banks begin London exodus as hopes of transitional deal fade

 Finance minister Philip Hammond said last week that Britain should push for a transitional deal to help businesses, while the government held its first high level meeting with corporate leaders in months to discuss Brexit.

-But James Bardrick, the UK head of U.S. bank Citi (C.N), said the government has been too slow to get any early deals with Europe and banks will have to be ready by September 2018.
+But James Bardrick, the UK head of U.S. bank Citi, said the government has been too slow to get any early deals with Europe and banks will have to be ready by September 2018.

-"There's been a lot of talk and not a lot of action for a long time.
-I am anxious it is all a bit late," Bardrick said.

 The chairman of one of Britain's largest banks told Reuters he recently resisted pressure from staff to enact his company's contingency plan, but he will probably have to give the go-ahead by the end of the summer.